microsoft/vscode-docs/docs/editor/debugging.md

 ## Debug console

 Expressions can be evaluated in the **Debug console**.
-To open the **Debug console** use the `Open Console` action at the top of the debug pane or using the command palette.
+To open the **Debug console** use the `Open Console` action at the top of the debug pane or using the Command Palette.

 ![Debug Console](images/debugging/debugconsole.png)